Vasliska1/Plamad_GBS_v1/readme.md

     <img src="https://push-to.cfapps.io/ui/assets/images/Push-to-Pivotal-Light-with-Shadow.svg" width="180" alt="Push" align="center">
 </a>

+##About Players

+Players have 2 methods - save and foundById.

+We have views for add and upgrade Players - to see them enter "http://localhost:8080/player/{id}/edit"(upgrade) or "http://localhost:8080/player/add"(for add Players).

+Also we have Api - for found player by Id ("http://localhost:8080/api/player/{id}") and add Player("api/player/new").

+##About GameResult

+GameResult have 3 methods - save, getBestScore - displays the list with best players, getBestScoreLastWeek -   displays the list with best players on last week(one player-one result).

+We have views for list of the top 10 best players ("http://localhost:8080/top10Players").

+Also we have Api - add gameResult ("http://localhost:8080/api/result/add"), show best players ("http://localhost:8080/api/topPlayers/{count}") and show best players for last week ("http://localhost:8080/api/topPlayersLastWeek/{count}")

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>